rocky-linux/documentation/docs/books/admin_guide/01-presentation.md

 There are many graphic environments: **Gnome**, **KDE**, **LXDE**, **XFCE**, etc. There is something for everyone, and their **ergonomics** have nothing to be ashamed of when compared to Microsoft or Apple systems!

 So why is there so little enthusiasm for Linux, when **there are no (or almost no) viruses for this system**?
-Maybe because all editors (Adobe) or manufacturers (NVidia) do not play the free game and do not provide a version of their software or their __drivers__ for GNU/Linux?
+Maybe because all editors (Adobe) or manufacturers (Nvidia) do not play the free game and do not provide a version of their software or their __drivers__ for GNU/Linux?
 Fear of change?
 The difficulty to find where to buy a Linux computer?
 Too few games (but not for long) distributed under Linux?
 Will the situation change with the arrival of the steam-box game console that runs on Linux?

 ![Gnome Desktop](images/01-presentation-gnome.png)